 “Mr. Bugz B and Mrs DJ Spinna stand toe-to-toe in front of their microphones.
 Mr. Bugz rhymes a misogynistic rhyme, stating, “We don’t want no ugly girls in here tonight”, which Mrs. DJ Spinna answers with a rhyme mocking Mr. Bugz’ unusually large ears.
 The crowd goes wild.
 Mr. Bugz continues, but with less steam.
 The insult has touched a vulnerable part of his identity.”

 IF YOU’RE LOOKING FOR EXPOSURE, RECOGNITION & EVALUATION THEN CONSIDER IMPROVING YOUR DOCUMENTARY FILMMAKING SKILLS BY SIGNING UP FOR OUR INTENSIVE 4 MONTH ONLINE FILMMAKING COURSE HERE.

 Again, it’s important to stress that you need to avoid editorial writing when writing treatments and instead speak in an active and present voice.
 Similarly, you should avoid using words and phrases like:

 “Next we see” – Don’t start sentences with “we see”.
 Tell the audience what they see without introducing your sentence with “we see”.

 Passive words evoke less emotion and take the audience out of the story.
-Feel free to use dialogue snippets, descriptions of the environment and characters.
-Essentially use any non-technical element that helps you paint as colourful of a picture as possible.
+Feel free to use dialogue snippets, descriptions of the environment, and characters.
+Essentially, use any non-technical element that helps you paint as colorful of a picture as possible.

 Sign up below to get instant access to over 1 hour's worth of high quality free filmmaking tutorials that will have an instant impact on the quality of your film and documentary projects.